Organic Photovoltaics vs 3rd-Generation Solar Cell Technologies

 Emerging Solar Technologies

 Third-generation solar technologies include OPVs, copper zinc tin sulphide (CZTS), perovskite solar cells, dye-sensitised solar cells (DSSCs), and quantum dot solar cells.
 Whilst most second-generation solar technologies have been in research since the late 1970s, third-generation technologies are generally (with the exception of DSSCs) more modern offerings.
 As such, they are typically described as ‘emerging’ technologies.
-Record efficiencies achieved (over time) for different third-generation technologies can be seen in Fig. 1, with most being considerably lower than c-Si or second-generation technologies.
+Record efficiencies achieved (over time) for different third-generation technologies can be seen in the figure below, with most being considerably lower than c-Si or second-generation technologies.
 The main advantages of these materials are their tunability and abundant components.
 As research progresses, record efficiencies of several technologies are likely to continue growing.

 Copper Zinc Tin Sulphide (CZTS)

-CZTS cells use an active layer with the general form Cu2ZnSnS4 and a kesterite crystal structure11 (shown in Fig. 4).
+CZTS cells use an active layer with the general form Cu2ZnSnS4 and a kesterite crystal structure11 (shown in the figure below).
 These cells have many similarities with second-generation copper indium gallium selenide (CIGS) cells.
 However, they use significantly more abundant and non-toxic materials, and avoid using toxic cadmium or rare indium.
 Their use of readily-available materials is an advantage shared with OPVs, alongside a bandgap that can be easily tuned (in this case from 1.0 to 1.6eV11) by varying component stoichiometry.
 The record efficiency for a pure CZTS cell is 11.0%.12 However, this has been exceeded thanks to the inclusion of selenium to form a CZTSSe cell with an efficiency of 12.6%.13

 Both CZTS and CZTSSe are complex materials that are difficult to optimise.
 Furthermore, material quality can limit the efficiencies of cells.14 In particular, this is due to a tendency for the material to form point defects through ‘cation disorder’.15 Inclusion of selenium also introduces issues in terms of material abundance and toxicity, and there have been few significant improvements in efficiencies in recent years of both variants.
 As with OPVs, CZTS remains attractive due to low GHG values and energy payback time, but is limited by poor efficiency.